live-codes/livecodes/docs/docs/sdk/index.md

 ### NPM Package

-This is a single npm package that contains the different SDKs (JavaScript/TypeScript, React and Vue).
+This is a single npm package for the SDK which supports JavaScript/TypeScript, React, Vue and Svelte.
 Install the library from npm:

 ```sh